Taking its place at number eighteen in the Major Arcana succession, The Moon certainly shifts the mood from the peace and hope of The Star.

 No relationship is perfect, but issues can be acknowledged and addressed in order to keep a relationship healthy.
 Is there anything you’ve been avoiding confronting in your relationship?
 What is that thing you just don’t want to think about?

-What does The Moon mean in Friendship?
+What does The Moon Tarot Card Mean in Friendship?

 There is a lack of clarity or a sense of unease when the moon is present in a friendship reading.
 There are secrets hiding just below the surface that threaten to rear their heads at any moment.